konfound-project/konfound/joss-paper/paper.md

     ## Multiple R-squared:  0.6653, Adjusted R-squared:  0.6619
     ## F-statistic: 194.8 on 5 and 490 DF,  p-value: < 2.2e-16

-Results indicate that all variables except retire have a significant effect on 1981 household water consumption.
+These results indicate that all variables except `retire` have a significant effect on water consumption.

-## *ITCV example for linear models fit with lm()*
+#### *ITCV example for linear models fit with lm()*

-Now let's examine the robustness of the `peop80` effect by calculating the ITCV.
+Now, let's examine the robustness of the `peop80` effect by calculating the ITCV:

     konfound(m, peop80, index = "IT")